pixelprotest/cozy-manager/README.md

 `cozy unload`

-`cozy unload --tag <tag>` unload all the models with a specific tag
+`cozy unload type lora` unloads all the loras in your collection

-`cozy unload --model-type <model-type>` unload all the models with a specific model type
+`cozy unload base flux` unloads all the flux models in your collection

-`cozy unload --model-base <model-base>` unload all the models with a specific model base
+`cozy unload tag based` unloads all the models tagged `based`

 ### 3. Reload Models